vuejs/vuepress/packages/docs/docs/zh/plugin/official/plugin-search.md

 - Type: `number`
 - Default: 5

-Maximum value of items searched.
+Set the maximum number of results for search.

 ## Tips